Independence: Alister Jack says it could be 25 or 40 years before second referendum - Evening Express

 Mr Jack argues that UK investment in road and rail infrastructure, city deals and Covid recovery in Scotland will help to win people over.

+Asked if Mr Jack’s view was shared by the prime minister, a Number 10 spokesman said: “The issue of independence was settled when the Scottish people voted decisively to remain part of the UK.

+“It was billed at the time as a once in a generation vote, and the prime minister has been clear that he believes that must be respected.”

-The comments will give further weight to the arguments of some nationalists who say there should be a “plan B” route to independence.
+The comments could come to fuel the argument, advanced by several senior nationalists, that there should be a “plan B” route to independence to sidestep “Westminster’s veto”.

 Under one alternative plan, next year’s Holyrood elections would become “an effective referendum on independence” – with an SNP win giving the Scottish Government the “mandate” for separation.